Guidance In A Confusing Situation

 Once upon a time, when a loved one died in Minnesota, the family would likely be nearby, and real estate and other assets were usually located in Minnesota.

 Today family members may be spread out in other states or even abroad.

 Also, the deceased family member may have had recreational or retirement property in another state.
 Those properties need to be addressed in the probate proceedings.

 When a loved one dies, the family will gather in Minnesota but usually does not want to return to Minnesota for each transaction of the estate.

-We’ve got you covered if you live out-of-state and need in-state representation.
-Our office has represented family members in New York, California, New Mexico, Pennsylvania and many other states.
+Know that we can help even if you live out-of-state and need in-state representation.
+My office has represented family members in New York, California, New Mexico, Pennsylvania and many other states.
 In most cases, they don’t even have to come here to get the estate settled.